-That brief sound of your toilet randomly runs for a few seconds might not seem like a big deal, but it’s the sound of water and money going directly down the drain.
-A toilet with a slow, constant leak can waste over 200 gallons of water every single day.
-That adds up to thousands of gallons a month, creating a significant and unnecessary spike in your water bill.
-Stopping that leak is one of the smartest and easiest ways to conserve water and save money at home.
-The fix is usually simple, and identifying the problem is the first step toward a quieter bathroom and a lower utility bill.
+That spooky sound you hear when your toilet randomly runs for a few seconds isn’t just in your head—it’s a “phantom flush.”
+And it’s a real problem.
+This phantom is caused by a slow, constant leak that can waste over 200 gallons of water every single day.
+That adds up to thousands of gallons a month, creating a scary spike in your water bill.
+Don’t worry, though.
+Stopping this leak is one of the easiest ways to save money, and we can solve this bathroom mystery for good.

 Key Takeaways